Skip to main content

 You need to ask your son to help with the rent shortfall or pay it from other income.

-No deductions because of disability
+No deductions if you get disability benefits

 The DWP must not reduce your housing element if you, your partner or your non dependant get any of the following disability benefits: